I've never been one to do things by halves, ask my friends and family. So here's for my second blog post, minutes after my first.

 And one final memory (yes, I know I said the previous one was the last but once I start .... ) was from February 12th, the one month anniversary of the quake, in Champs de Mars, downtown Port-au-Prince.
 It was a prayer party, party being the operative word.
 Yes, there was prayer and grief and mourning but noone stood still when they played a popular worship song.
 Everyone was dancing.
 And they had great rhythm.
 Including our very own Eddy.
 Who danced along with them, in his pristine clothes.
 Bless him.

-SIGN UP FOR CHAPTER 1 of My BOOK & LOVE LETTERS
+SIGN UP FOR CHapter one of My BOOK

 FOLLOW ME OR GET IN TOUCH